learn-co-students/kwk-level-1-lecture-018-sinatra-1-sgharms-test-webdev-fund/README.md

 **Students should try to add in ERB tags to `index.html.erb` and try different things.
 A good challenge: create a conditional in ERB that returns heads or tails based on a random number.**

+#### CFU

+Ideas: student turn & talk about the benefits of ERB, what is the difference between <%= %> and <% %>?, which parts of the code in the last two sections are ruby? html?

 ### Variables

 Not only can you write Ruby inside HTML.. you can also _pass_ Ruby variables into